NextTrack-WAT-ai/Audio-Features/README.md

 This project compares the output of a custom audio feature extraction algorithm with Spotify’s official features, using a dataset of music tracks.
 It helps evaluate how close the custom model is to Spotify’s ground truth and highlights areas of strength and improvement.

+The algorithm to extract audio feature is specifically located in the extract_feature function in soundcloud_pipeline.py

 🔩 Infra

 ✅ soundcloud_pipeline.py